Spannakin/Nature-Quiz/README.md

 * Overview

    I wanted to keep the design clean and simple for the user to focus on the game.
-   Unlimately I had to choose a different background image as the original was too busy and made it difficult for thuser to read questions and navigate the game.
+   Unltimately I had to choose a different background image as the original was too busy and made it difficult for the user to read questions and navigate the game.

 * Fonts

    I used [Google Fonts](https://fonts.google.com/ "Google Fonts") to select the fonts used on the site.
-   The fonts I chose were [KoHo](https://fonts.google.com/specimen/KoHo?query=koho "KoHo") for the main text to be used on the site and [Rock Salt](https://fonts.google.com/specimen/Rock+Salt?query=Rock+Salt "Rock Salt") for the text on the welcomepage as it has a softer feel and is more visually welcoming.
+   The fonts I chose were [KoHo](https://fonts.google.com/specimen/KoHo?query=koho "KoHo") for the main text to be used on the site and [Rock Salt](https://fonts.google.com/specimen/Rock+Salt?query=Rock+Salt "Rock Salt") for the text on the welcome page as it has a softer feel and is more visually welcoming.

 * Icons